 Indian Creek Covered Bridge is a historic covered bridge over Indian Creek in Monroe County, West Virginia.

 Monroe County’s roads near the advent of the 20th century were crude at best and impassable during inclement weather, partly because of a lack of fixed crossings over streams that could easily overflow their banks.
 As part of a program for roadway improvements along the Sweet and Salt Springs Turnpike southwest of Union and Salt Sulphur Springs, the county awarded a contract for the construction of a covered bridge over Indian Creek to Oscar and Ray Weikel in 1898.
-1 2 Originally planned as an arched structure, the Weikel’s devised their own plans for a modified Howe truss with a level floor which the county agreed to.
+1 2 Originally planned as an arched structure, the Weikels devised their plans for a modified Howe truss with a level floor which the county agreed to.

-In 1929, the covered bridge was bypassed with a concrete span and it deteriorated.
+In 1929, the covered bridge was bypassed with a concrete span, and it deteriorated.
 1

 Deteriorating, Monroe County Historical Society leased the covered bridge in 1965 with the intent of restoring it for pedestrians.
 1 2 Oscar Weikel, then 81 years old, and a third Weikel brother was contracted to assist in the rehabilitation project.
-Although the abutments and framing were in good condition, siding was replaced where needed, and the floor and roof were entirely replaced.
+Although the abutments and framing were in good condition, the siding was replaced where needed, and the floor and roof were entirely replaced.
 As chestnut wood was not available for the roofing shingles, red oak was substituted.
-The shingles were made on-site with a free and mallet and placed in the dark of night under a moon so they would not warp.
+The shingles were made on-site with a free mallet and placed in the dark of night under a moon, so they would not warp.

 - State: West Virginia

 - Route: Formerly Sweet and Salt Sulphur Springs Turnpike

 - Total Length: 49.3 feet

 - Height: 18 feet, 2½ inches